Adolf Schlabitz: Life and work

-He also worked as an assistant to Ernst Henseler at the Technical University, until 1908.
+He also worked as an assistant to Ernst Henseler at Technische Hochschule Berlin (today Technische Universität Berlin), until 1908.
 At that time, he took a position as assistant in the drawing classes of Ernst Hancke (1834–1914), at what is now the Berlin University of the Arts.
 In 1911, at the request of Anton von Werner, he was named a Professor.
 During the course of his teaching career, which lasted until 1918, he had several students who would become notable, such as Lyonel Feininger, Albert Windisch, Alexander Kolde, Ernst Lübbert and August Brömse.
 He was also a member of the Prussian Academy and the Verein Berliner Künstler.
 In addition to his painting, he was an avid collector of folk art.

 In 1921, he retired and took up permanent residence at his house in Brixlegg.
 In 1935, he joined the Ateliergemeinschaft Klosterstraße, a service of the Reichskulturkammer, which provided studio space for approved artists.
 At eighty-one, he was its oldest member.
 He died at his home in 1943, aged eighty-nine, and was interred in Groß Wartenberg.